ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ```js
 "@arkecosystem/core-logger-pino": {}, // Add this line
 ```
 6. Save the changes.
-Your configuration file should looks like this:
+Your configuration file should look like this:
 ```bash
 module.exports = {
     "@arkecosystem/core-event-emitter": {},